Dja-ni72/Dja-ni72/README.md

 ## Hello world! 👋

-I'm Djani (web & mobile full-stack developer).
-I like ✨ problem solving, new technologies & sciences, cooking, traveling, tennis, theater & philosophy (among many other topics 🤓)✨
+I'm Djani (👩🏻‍💻 web & mobile full-stack developer).
+I like ✨ problem solving 👩🏿‍🔧 new technologies & sciences 🔬 cooking 👩🏻‍🍳
+traveling 🛫 japanese culture 🌸 theater & philosophy 🎭 (among many other topics 🤓) ✨

 ⛰️Discovering new places with different cultures and meeting new people is a thrill!⛰️